Coroners Court New South Wales

 Access to coronial documents

-What types of documents does the court have?
+What type of documents does the court have?

-A court file can contain many different documents.
-This will depend on how complex the investigation is and the age of the matter.
+A coronial file can contain many different documents.
+This will depend on how complex the investigation is.
 Documents can include:

-The Senior Next-of-Kin can receive documents on an open file free of charge by sending in a written request to the Court.
-If the senior next-of-kin wants any of the documents not to be sent out to anyone else, they must indicate this in writing to the Coroner as soon as possible.
+The Senior Next-of-Kin can receive documents on an open file without charge by sending in a written request to the Court or completing the application form linked below.
+If the senior next-of-kin does not want coronial documents to be sent out to anyone else, they must indicate this in writing to the Coroner as soon as possible stating their reasons for this.
 The ultimate decision on whether such documents are released to any applicant is by the Coroner.

-Other family members (who are not the senior next-of-kin), may be considered to have an appropriate interest to receive documents from a coronial file.
+Other family members (who are not the senior next-of-kin), may be considered to have an appropriate interest to receive coronial documents.
 These applicants will need to attach proof of their relationship with the deceased to their application - such as a birth certificate, marriage certificate, or any other documents which support the application.
 They will also need to state in their application the reasons why they are seeking access to the coronial documents.

 Documents may also be released to: